Find the relevant information at the right time and work in a pleasant environment.

 The HE-Arc library collections are available at the HEP-BEJUNE media library

 Address : Médiathèque HEP BEJUNE, Route de Moutier 14, 2800 Delémont

 The St-Imier library is open every Monday from 8.30am to 12pm and from 1.30pm to 5pm.

 Library resources can be found in the swisscovery|HES-SOcatalogue.

 Online resources are accessible at all times.
 Connect via internal VPN to access them.

-Do your research from swisscovery and/or from the dedicated website of the HES-SO or from our various intranets : the common ressources or the specific ressources of Conservation-restoration, Management, Engineering, Healthwhere the connection instructions can be found.
+Do your research from swisscovery and/or from the dedicated website of the HES-SO or from our various intranets : the common resources or the specific resources of Conservation-restoration, Management, Engineering, Healthwhere the connection instructions can be found.